NVILA: Efficient Frontier Visual Language Models: More Capabilities

 \subsection{Temporal Localization}

-Following LITA, we also add support for temporal localization in NVILA.
-We add discrete time tokens to indicate the timestamps in the video, and use the smoothed cross entropy loss to train the model.
-From the results in \tab{tab:results:lita}, we can clearly see that NVILA substantially outperforms all baselines for all metrics.
+Following LITA~\cite{huang2024lita}, we add support for temporal localization in NVILA.
+We introduce discrete time tokens to represent video timestamps and train the model with a smoothed cross-entropy loss.
+As shown in \tab{tab:results:lita}, NVILA substantially outperforms all baselines across all metrics.